Purpose of these procedures

 Where the Authorised Officer is aware of the contact details of the discloser, the Authorised Officer must, as soon as practicable after receiving the disclosure and before allocating the disclosure, ask the discloser whether he or she:

-- consents to the Authorised Officer giving the discloser’s name and contact detail to the Secretary and his delegates under the PID Act (First Assistant Secretary, Corporate Management Division; and the Senior Investigator and Investigator in the Conduct and Ethics Unit); and
+- consents to the Authorised Officer giving the discloser’s name and contact detail to the Secretary and his delegates under the PID Act; and

 - wishes the disclosure to be investigated.